ArpineKh/Apartment_Price_Predictor_ML/README.md

 ## The core idea in one line
 **guess → measure error → compute slope of error → step downhill → repeat**

-Everything below is one piece of that loop.

----

 ## 1. `predict()` — the model itself